Mental wellness during the holiday season

 Why the holiday season can be so hard

-You might feel under pressure to spend money on gifts, gatherings and food, which can be financially stressful.
+• Financial stress: You might feel pressure to spend money on travel, gifts, gatherings, and food, which can be financially stressful.
 Remember that you can navigate this period with careful planning and resourceful strategies.

 Tips to help you manage